Prince Ofori: Club career

 The Ghanaian born defender began his senior career with Liberty Professionals in the Ghanaian Premier League at age seventeen.

-He signed for Slovakian club MŠK Žilina in July 2006.
-He made his Corgoň Liga debut in the 3–0 away win against Spartak Trnava on 3 October 2006.
+He signed for Slovak club MŠK Žilina in July 2006.
+He made his Corgoň Liga debut in the 3–0 away win against Spartak Trnava on 3 October 2006, coming off the bench as a substitute in the 90th minute.
 Then he was injured at winter training camp.
 Prince broke the cruciate ligament on knee and had to undergo three surgeries.
 He returned against Tatran Prešov on 5 December 2009.
 He joined FC Petržalka 1898 on loan for first half of the 2010–11 season and overall played 15 games.
-In January 2011, he came back to Žilina.
+In January 2011, he was returned to Žilina.

+After football

+At the beginning of the 2022–23 season, Ofori returned to MŠK Žilina as assistant coach to Jaroslav Hynek.
+He also worked with the youth team, his task was to help African players with adaptation.